JsCc-Electro/Porfolio/README.md

 ## Positions of responsibility

+**Legal Representative, Electro Tech Integral (Nov 8 - Present)**

+- Responsible for the legal representation of the company, managing contract execution, strategic decision-making, and ensuring regulatory compliance to support company growth and operations.

+**Project Manager, San Miguel Residential Development, Rioblanco Tolima (Sep 20 - Present)**

+- Led comprehensive project planning and resource management to ensure efficient, on-schedule development, overseeing contracts, budgets, and administrative decisions essential for successful lot sales and community establishment.

+- Developed and implemented targeted marketing campaigns to promote the development, coordinating with stakeholders to drive visibility and engagement among potential buyers.

+**Community Manager, Palabras que sanan Padre Andres (Jul 2024 - Present)**
+- Responsible for the comprehensive management of social networks, including content creation, event planning and execution, coordination of financial flows from social platforms to corporate accounts, and administration of advertising campaigns.

+**Technology and Digital Security Coordinator, Sole Notary, Rioblanco, Tolima (Jun 2024 - Present)**
+- Comprehensive management of technological systems, including installation and maintenance of equipment (printers, cameras, software), and consulting on strategic decisions.

 Amazon Kindle Editor (May 2023 - Present)
 - Designed and created attractive, professional book covers, enhancing the visibility and appeal of the final product.
 - Added essential missing content, ensuring the published material is complete and coherent.